kxmh42/poetic-conda/README.md

 > (`pyproject.toml`).
 Then you can run `make update` and the Conda package will
 > be installed, and Poetry will be prevented from updating it.

+### Configure micromamba

+The micromamba config is in `.mambarc` in the project root.
+By default it sets the channel priority to `strict`.
+It can be adjusted as needed.
+This config file is used when micromamba is invoked from the `Makafile`.
+On the other hand, `~/.mambarc` from the home directory is **not** used in such a situation, in order to make the behaviour of micromamba as reproducible as possible.

 ### Add virtual packages

 See the [virtual package specification](https://github.com/conda/conda-lock#--virtual-package-spec)